ieee-ceda-datc/datc-rdf-Metrics4ML/README.md

 ## Metrics Naming Convention

-Metrics 2.1 is a proposed open-source format for collecting and storing metrics for an RTL-to_GDS flow.
-The open-source tool OpenROAD uses Metrics 2.1 for reporting design and tool metrics.
+METRICS2.1 is a proposed open-source format for collecting and storing metrics for an RTL-to_GDS flow.
+The open-source tool OpenROAD uses METRICS2.1 for reporting design and tool metrics.
 Metrics serve two valuable functions.
 They help in the continuous integration process by validating the QoR of latest checkins and Pull Requests against a known "golden" metrics and to collect and store the metrics persistently across multiple design runs with different parameter settings.
 The first is essential, as it helps to monitor the QoR of the various engines and flows against the variety of code changes.
 The second is integral in generating large amounts of data based on various input parameter settings.
 This allows users to build machine learning models to hypertune the parameters and also predict the sweet spot of parameter settings for new designs and platforms.

-Metrics 2.1 is organized as a hierarchical JSON object.
+METRICS2.1 is organized as a hierarchical JSON object.
 The top level of the JSON object is the "stage" or "snapshot".
-A stage is pre-defined flow stage of the design flow and the current stages for Metrics 2.1 are "run", "init", "synth", "floorplan", "globalplace", "placeopt", "detailedplace", "cts", "globalroute", "detailedroute" and "finish".
+A stage is pre-defined flow stage of the design flow and the current stages for METRICS2.1 are "run", "init", "synth", "floorplan", "globalplace", "placeopt", "detailedplace", "cts", "globalroute", "detailedroute" and "finish".
 A snapshot can be any user defined stage with a unique name to capture the metrics at any point during the flow.